Cranial Technologies

 • Eyes are not level to one another

-• The mouth is asymmetric
+• The mouth is asymmetric, or appears "slanted"

-• Tips of the ears protrude
+• The tips of the ears protrude

 Head shapes comparing normal to plagiocephaly from below